Introducing Clara von Bismarck-Osten

 Did the Stone Centre breakfast help your research?
 How?

-The Stone Centre brings together the best inequality scholars in the world.
-It is very helpful for me to get an inequality angle on my projects!
+The Stone Centre brings together the best inequality scholars in the world; it’s great to get an inequality angle on my projects.